This Kentucky Derby Pie with bourbon is loaded with dark chocolate and a pecan filling and is perfect to serve at your next Kentucky Derby party!

 The perfect amount of sweetness, yet crunchy and chewy like a pecan pie should be.

-Brown sugar adds a dark rich caramel flavor to this pie and Grandma’s molasses gives this pie a certain distinction from other pecan pies.
+Brown sugar adds a dark rich caramel flavor to this pie and Grandma’s molasses gives this pie a certain distinction from other pecan pie recipes.

-Easy to make in under an hour this pie is a must for Thanksgiving and Christmas.
+Easy to make in under an hour, this delicious pie is a must for Thanksgiving and Christmas.

-And of course no derby day would be complete without this sweet centerpiece.
+And of course no Derby day would be complete without a slice of this pie.

 - 1 9- inch pie shell